1992 United States presidential election in Wisconsin

 The 1992 United States presidential election in Wisconsin took place on November 3, 1992, as part of the 1992 United States presidential election.
-Voters chose 11 representatives, or electors to the Electoral College, who voted for president and vice president.
+Voters chose 11 representatives, or electors, to the Electoral College, who voted for president and vice president.

 Wisconsin was won by Governor Bill Clinton (D-Arkansas) with 41.13 percent of the popular vote over incumbent President George H. W. Bush (R-Texas) with 36.78 percent.
-Businessman Ross Perot (I-Texas) finished in third, with 21.51 percent of the popular vote.
+Businessman Ross Perot (I-Texas) finished third, with 21.51 percent of the popular vote.
 Clinton ultimately won the national vote, defeating incumbent President Bush.